qbancoffee/ftdi_jtag_programmer/README.md

 ### Programming the CPLD
+You'll be loading an [SVF](https://en.wikipedia.org/wiki/Serial_Vector_Format) file to the CPLD and to help, I've included a working "samx4.svf" file just to confirm that you've successfully programmed the CPLD.
+The "samx4.svf" is the SVF file produced for the CPLD in the SAMx4 PCB.

+The "samx4.svf" file I've inlcluded is configured for the following:
+- 256K banker support
+- 4K and 16K DRAM support
+- SN74LS785 mode instead of SN74LS783 mode
+- Fast video
+- Dram refresh

+If you need a different configuration you'll have to change that in the source and recompile.

 If you are using Windows you'll need to remove the VCP(Virtual COM Port) drivers and install the D2XX direct USB access drivers.
 If you are using Linux then you'll need to temporarily unload the VCP(Virtual COM Port) module and install the D2XX direct USB access static and shared libraries.